Khedun-Digital/Fastmove-Carpenters-v1/README.md

 ## Structure

 - `index.html` — Main site entry point (must be at root for GitHub Pages)
-- `assets/` — For static assets (e.g., Open Graph images, custom CSS/JS, etc.)
+- `assets/` — For static assets (e.g., Open Graph images, custom CSS/JS, etc.).
+Place production-only binaries (like the logo and hero background) here locally; they are ignored by Git so you can upload them directly in your hosting platform without committing.
 - `images/` — For gallery and portfolio images (upload your images here)

 ## How to use